wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/update-windows-client/includes/2-compare-windows-client-servicing-options-channels.md

      -  Beta Channel
      -  Release Preview
  -  **General Availability Channel.** This is the channel most devices will typically be assigned to.
 Computers configured in the General Availability Channel receive updates as soon as Microsoft publishes them (if no deferral is configured).
  -  **Long-Term Servicing Channel**.
-For computers and other devices that perform a single task or a number of specialized tasks, the long-term servicing channel prevents configured devices from receiving feature updates; delivery of quality updates is not affected.
-Note that the Long-term Servicing Channel is available only in the Windows 10/11 Enterprise LTSC edition.
+For computers and other devices that perform a single task or a number of specialized tasks, the long-term servicing channel prevents configured devices from receiving feature updates; delivery of quality updates isn't affected.

+    > [!NOTE]
+    > The Long-term Servicing Channel is available only in the Windows 10/11 Enterprise LTSC edition.

 > [!NOTE]
 > The Semi-Annual Channel (Targeted) servicing channel was removed in version 1903.
 As Microsoft has shifted to annual feature updates in Windows, the General Availability channel replaced the Semi-Annual channel.